 Sultan Mehmet II was the seventh ottoman sultan.
 He was reigned 2 times; for a short time between 1444 and 1446, and then between 1451 and 1481.
 When he was 21 he could conquer Constantinople (now Istanbul, Turkey).
 On Tuesday, May 29, 1453 he could record his name as the only man who could capture a strong city like Constantinople after many trials of beseiging it by muslims.
-After this conquest he acquired the name (Al-Fatih) or (The Conqueror).
+After this conquest he acquired the name (Al-Fatih) or (The Conqueror)."I, the Sultan Khan the Conqueror, hereby declare the whole world

 that, The Bosnian Franciscans granted with this sultanate